 First and foremost, you should not dismiss the possibility of foreclosure.
 Failing to respond to collection calls from your lender will not make the problem go away.
 As unpleasant as this may seem, you should stay in contact with your creditor, and be forthright with them.
 You should keep in mind that banks typically don't want to take your Detroit home.
 They aren't in the real estate business, and expect to make money through interest on the loan, not by selling your house.
 If you are up-front with them early on, they will probably make a reasonable effort to accommodate your financial system if it will prevent you from defaulting.

 If you can't work things out with your lender, there are other avenues.
 You can try a "short sale," which is when you sell your house for whatever amount you can get for it, and use the proceeds to pay your mortgage.
 If the house sells for less than you owe, the bank still receives those proceeds, but the remainder of the loan will be forgiven.
 A "short refinance" may also be an option in some cases.
 This allows you to have some part of the debt forgiven, while refinancing the rest.

 How Can A Detroit, Michigan Attorney Help?

-If you are facing foreclosure, a good Detroit, Michigan real estate lawyer can help.
-While keeping your home might not always be possible, a attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.
+If you are facing foreclosure, a good Detroit, Michigan real estate Lawyer can help.
+While keeping your home might not always be possible, an Attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.